Oeber/Webtoon-Desktop-Reader/README.md

 - bookmark individual chapters
 - select multiple chapters for batch actions
 - start an update if the series has a saved source

-### Chapters

-Chapters are shown on the series detail page as your main reading list.

-From there, you can:

-- open any chapter directly
 - resume a chapter from your saved position
 - see which chapters are new
 - bookmark individual chapters